Gay pride flag 311.

 (photo credit: Yoni Cohen)

-NEW YORK -- Jewish groups spoke out both for and against New York State government's vote last Friday to approve same-sex marriages.
+Jewish groups came down on both sides of the New York State government's vote to approve same-sex marriages.

 RELATED:US Jews split on gov't rejection of anti-gay marriage actSpanish gays hold a 'kiss-in' in protest of pope's visit

 The Anti-Defamation League called the Marriage Equality Act "a significant step forward in the pursuit of individual liberty and freedom from discrimination for New Yorkers."

 The Orthodox Union said in a statement, however, that it was "a mistake" to enact the legislation in New York.

 "Consistent with our tradition and Jewish religious principles, we